scrapy/scrapy/docs/topics/signals.rst

     This signal supports returning deferreds from their handlers.

-    :param item: the item dropped from the :ref:`topics-item-pipeline`
+    :param item: the item that caused the error in the :ref:`topics-item-pipeline`
-    :type item: dict or :class:`~scrapy.item.Item` object
+    :type item: :class:`~scrapy.item.Item`, :class:`dict`, :func:`dataclasses.dataclass`

     :param response: the response being processed when the exception was raised
     :type response: :class:`~scrapy.http.Response` object